adriandarian/spectra/website/tutorials/interactive-mode.md

 # Interactive Mode

-Learn how to use md2jira's interactive mode for step-by-step guided syncing.
+Learn how to use spectra's interactive mode for step-by-step guided syncing.

 **Duration**: ~3 minutes